Natan-1212/African-Attraction-Project/README.md

         -picture = sample image of the attraction

-4)Country safety levels and details of precaution tourists should take contains contains json file;
+4)Country safety levels and details of precaution tourists should take contains json file;
         nation = name of country included in tourist attraction places. level = rank of tourist safety standard details = country safety details for tourists

 5)Updates
-Recent events that might affect the travellers plan and journey to attraction destinations.
+Recent events that might affect the traveller's plan and journey to the attraction destinations.
 Tourists will be alerted and updated when there is something good or risky situations occured in those tourist attraction places.

 # Stretch Goals

--Making the app responsive mobile design
+-Making the app responsive to mobile design
--Making the app interractive with other tour guide organisations and operators, transportation and hotel bookig apps -Making the app more responsive and incorrportaing the booking buttons for logging -Widening the app to include other attraction sites in Africa and the entire world
+-Making the app interractive with other tour guide organisations,traveller agents,transportation and hotel bookig apps (by using APIs)
+-Making the app more responsive and incorrportaing the booking buttons -Widening the app to include other attraction sites in Africa and the entire world

 # CapstoneRouting